UNC-Libraries-data/OnTheBooks/workflow.md

 Latent Dirichlet Allocation, an unsupervised method, was used to build a topic model for the laws.
 This analysis was conducted by team member Rucha Dalwadi and is detailed in her master’s paper ([Dalwadi 2020](https://doi.org/10.17615/tksc-t217)).

 Following the unsupervised classification efforts, an effort was made to identify Jim Crow laws using "active" supervised classification.
 A training set was compiled by expert reviewers doing close reading.
 A combination of preliminary classification runs and expert review was used to expand the existing labeled training set.
 The resulting expanded training set was used to perform classification on the entire corpus.
 This allowed for the labeling of laws as "Jim Crow" or "not Jim Crow" based on a pre-determined probability threshold.

+This step was accomplished using [scikit learn](https://scikit-learn.org/) and [XGBoost](https://xgboost.readthedocs.io/) to build and evaluate models.
+For text processing, [nltk](https://www.nltk.org/) was used.

+**Output File(s):**
+* *jim_crow_list.csv* - contains all laws identified as Jim Crow laws by expert reviewers, analytical models, or both.
+* *law_list.csv* - contains all laws in the corpus with all metadata accumulated from previous steps along with each law's Jim Crow classification value and classification source (experts, models, or both).

 ## XML Generation
 Following the analysis phase, the corpus was prepared for dissemination from the [Carolina Digital Repository](https://doi.org/10.17615/5c4g-sd44).
 Each volume was enriched with metadata as XML.
 Metadata files were merged using a unique identifier, then added to the corpus as XML elements and attributes.
 Python's [ElementTree](https://docs.python.org/3/library/xml.etree.elementtree.html) API was used to generate the XML.
 A .xsd schema was then created that defines the information provided about each volume in the corpus, such as the volume title, year, and session name.
 The schema also provides information about the laws contained in each volume, such as law titles, types, and Jim Crow classifications.